MareoRaft/tennis/README.md

 (data from `JeffSackmann/tennis_MatchChartingProject > charting-m-points.csv` which lists about 300,000 tennis points coming from about 2,000 men's matches)

 The data says that I'm crazy!
 But it also points out a surprising result.
 The 40-AD score is the situation where servers are most likely to lose the next point.
-A Chi-squared test confirms the significance of this with a p-value so low that numpy rounds it down to 0.
+A Chi-squared test confirms the significance of this with a p-value of order 10^(-13).

 The interesting thing about this is that the 40-AD score and the 30-40 score are arguably identical situations.
 Both scores result in losing the game if the next point is lost, and both scores result in 40-40 if the next point is won.
 But the data shows that these situations are psychologically different.
 Servers in the 40-AD position have been serving for a longer amount of time and weren't able to close out the game sooner.
 Returners in that position may be tough-customers who are chomping at the bit to steal the game from the server.